lovelacecoding/Helpful-Tech-Resources/README.md

 # Helpful Tech Resources
-Disclaimer: Please don't get stuck in 'tutorial hell'.
-Try to execute what you learned in a project or task of your own and then move on to the next interesting thing.<br>
+_Disclaimer: Please don't get stuck in 'tutorial hell'.
+Try to execute what you learned in a project or task of your own and then move on to the next interesting thing.<br>_

 Over the last few months I spent a lot of time on social media, collecting all kinds of interesting, educational, and helpful resources.
-It was nearing the 100 mark so I thought I would share them with the world, so here you go :) <br>
+It was nearing the 100 links so I thought I would share them with the world, so here you go :) <br>

 Feel free to contact me on:<br> [![Twitter](https://img.shields.io/badge/lovelacecoding-%231DA1F2.svg?style=for-the-badge&logo=Twitter&logoColor=white)](https://www.twitter.com/lovelacecoding) [![Instagram](https://img.shields.io/badge/lovelacecoding-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white)](https://www.instagram.com/lovelacecoding)<br>

-Also don't forget to give this repository a star ⭐ if you like it to keep up with changes, and share these resources.
+Also don't forget to give this repository a star ⭐ if you like it to keep up with changes.
+Use these resources yourself or share them with people that it could be helpful to.
 Thank you!

 ## Comments and Index
 Not all of these resources are free. **Paid**: you have to pay for the product or for a subscription. **Freemium**: the resource is partly free, partly paid